 - facilitate opportunities for ongoing collaboration for staff, while delivering face-to-face and home-based learning.

-In the early stages of returning to school (Kindergarten and Year 1), students will be placed into class-based cohorts.
+In the early stages of returning to school (department Preschools, Kindergarten and Year 1), students will be placed into class-based cohorts.
 Ideally this will be their normal class.

 During this period:

-- Masks are strongly recommended to be worn by all students, at all times, indoors and outdoors.
+- Masks are strongly recommended to be worn by all students when indoors.

 - Classroom teachers will ideally be the allocated teacher for their cohort.